 A certificate is a digital file that certifies the identity of the organization or products of the organization.
 It is also used to establish your credentials for any web transactions.
 It contains the organization name, a serial number, expiration date, a copy of the certificate-holder's public key, and the digital signature of the certificate-issuing authority so that a recipient can ensure that the certificate is real.

 Instant supports the following certificate files:

-- Server certificate: PEM or PKCS#12 format with passphrase (PSK) - CA certificate: PEM or DER format
+- Auth server or Captive portal server certificate: PEM format with passphrase (PSK) - CA certificate: PEM or DER format